-The collisional frequency shift of CSF2 was evaluated before and after the TAI scale unit measurement at hand for 7.6 and 9.2 days, respectively.
+The value of the collisional shift correction and its uncertainty were calculated from the last three collisional shift evaluations.
+The last two of these measurements were performed before and after the present fountain evaluation.
 The number of atoms contributing to the signal - and in this way the density - was changed by changing the microwave amplitude in the state selection cavity.
 An electronics switches automatically between two microwave amplitudes of the state selection cavity every 1000 s coherently with the data taking of the 5 MHz phase comparator.
 In this way a differential measurement of the collisional shift is performed, eliminating the effect of the frequency drifts of the hydrogen maser reference.

 The results of these evaluations are slope factors which give - multiplied with the actual number of atoms - the collisional frequency shift correction [2].
-For the correction of the TAI scale unit measurement the weighted average slope value obtained from both collisional shift evaluations was taken.
+For the correction of the TAI scale unit measurement the weighted average slope value obtained from the last three collisional shift evaluations was taken.